These egg casserole recipes are a great way to get excited about breakfast.

 It includes bacon, hash browns, sweet onion, and cheese and earns a flavorful spice punch with plenty of Tony Chachere’s No Salt Seasoning Blend.

-The addition of cottage cheese into the egg mixture makes this dish so impossibly delicious.
+The addition of cottage cheese to the egg mixture makes this dish so impossibly delicious.

 This recipe is worth checking out if you want the tart and bright flavors of eggs Benedict without the hassle of perfectly poached eggs.